-- 1. Adopt the guiding principles of the program to help direct our actions towards continually improving safety performance - 2.
-Participate in the formal three-year cycle safety program assessment, including an onsite observation; - 3.
-Develop and maintain an annual safety improvement plan; - 4.
-Provide on-going employee training, as needed, to help improve organizational safety awareness and competencies; - 5.
-Provide an annual update of cooperative safety performance measures per the national program guidelines.
+- 1. Adopt the guiding principles of RESAP as a first step before committing to the program, this way Leadership can best state their expectations to employees and direct their employees towards continually improving safety performance; - 2.
+Participate in the formal three-year cycle safety program assessment, including a Safety Health Check evaluation and onsite observation; - 3.
+Develop and maintain an annual Safety Improvement Plan; - 4.
+Provide ongoing employee training, as needed, to help improve organizational safety awareness and competencies; - 5.
+Provide an annual update of co-op safety performance measures per the national program guidelines.

-These five elements act to establish a consistent framework to help guide and support improved safety performance within each cooperative.
+If applied with consistency, these five elements act to establish a consistent framework to help guide and support improved safety performance within each co-op.

-The first element of the leadership commitment is to adopt the guiding principles of the program within the organization.
+The first element of the Leadership Commitment is to adopt the guiding principles of the program within the organization.
 The two guiding principles are fundamental to achieving safety excellence and are established with the intent to reinforce decision-making, performance expectations and leadership behaviors within the organization towards providing safer work environments.
 These principles are:

-1. Safety is embraced as a core value
+1. Embracing safety as a core value.

-- Actions and decisions reflect a fundamental and unwavering commitment to safety at all levels of the cooperative - Cooperative leadership accepts accountability for a culture that drives safety performance through a strong safety leadership culture.
-Cooperative leaders accept responsibility for a culture that ultimately drives safety performance.
+- Actions and decisions reflect a fundamental and unwavering commitment to safety at all levels of the co-op; - Co-op leadership accepts accountability for a culture that drives safety performance.

-Safety must be embraced as a core value where the actions and decisions of the cooperative reflect a fundamental and unwavering commitment to safety at all levels of the cooperative.
-This is achieved
+Safety must be embraced as a core value where the actions and decisions of the co-op reflect a fundamental and unwavering commitment to safety.
+This is achieved through a strong safety leadership culture.
+Co-op leaders accept responsibility for a culture that ultimately drives safety performance.

-2. Cooperative leaders and employees own the systems and processes that create a safe working environment
+2. Co-op leaders and employees own the systems and processes that create a safe working environment;

-- Safety systems, as a shared responsibility, focus on enhancing safe behaviors and reducing unsafe acts and risks to injury - Leaders commit to an environment in which all employees are owners of the safety culture
+- Safety systems, as a shared responsibility, focus on enhancing safe behaviors and reducing unsafe acts and risks to injury; - Leaders commit to an environment in which all employees are owners of the safety culture.

-Cooperative leaders and employees must take ownership of the systems and processes that create a safe working environment.
+Co-op leaders and employees must take ownership of the systems and processes that create a safe working environment.
 Safety systems are a shared responsibility and should focus on enhancing safe behaviors and reducing unsafe acts and risks to injury.
-Cooperative leaders commit to creating an environment in which all employees are owners of the safety culture.
+Co-op leaders commit to creating an environment in which all employees are owners of the safety culture.

-These guiding principles are a minimum and cooperative leaders are encouraged to add principles that emphasize their own unique leadership philosophy and style.
+These guiding principles are a minimum, and co-op leaders are encouraged to add principles that emphasize their own unique leadership philosophy and style.

-The second element is to conduct a formal three-year safety assessment led by the statewide association safety professionals or other applicable supporting safety personnel.
+The second element is to conduct a formal three-year safety assessment led by the statewide association's safety professionals or other applicable supporting safety personnel.

-The purpose of this formal three-year assessment cycle is to provide the cooperative with objective third party feedback concerning the strengths and opportunities for improvement within its existing safety program.
-This feedback acts as critical input into an annual safety improvement plan, which seeks to leverage indentified strengths and help target actions toward needed improvement areas.
-This assessment helps participating cooperatives to focus on the valuable feedback received from the assessment as part of a formalized approach for continuous improvement.
+The purpose of this formal three-year assessment cycle is to provide the co-op with objective third party feedback concerning the strengths and opportunities for improvement within their existing safety program.
+This feedback acts as critical input into an annual safety improvement plan, which seeks to leverage identified strengths and help target actions toward needed improvement areas.
+This assessment helps participating co-ops to focus on the valuable feedback received from the assessment as part of a formalized approach for continuous improvement.